Bloom (Beach House album): Critical reception

 Will Hermes of Rolling Stone said that "the melodies, guitarscapes and thrift-shop organ swells make for exquisite comfort".
-Zack Kotzer and David Greenwald of The A.V.
-Club gave the album an A−, saying "Bloom takes what worked before and intensifies it" and that with the record, "they have mastered their sultry formula".
-Mike Powell of Spin complimented the usage of drum machines and rhythmic styles throughout the album, calling it a "gorgeous, firm album with very little at stake."
+Alex Denney of NME called it a "glittering return" and added that they are "increasingly clever at turning a melody inside out to evoke those moments of dizzy-making clarity".
+J. Pace of Under the Radar complimented the instrumental arrangements throughout and concluded that they "serve up these completely affecting but somehow ethereal moods you can't quite put your finger on".
+Mike Powell of Spin complimented the usage of drum machines and rhythmic styles throughout the album, calling it a "gorgeous, firm album with very little at stake".
 Other reviews of Bloom were more mixed.
-Annie Zaleski of Alternative Press felt that the album did not possess "as many memorable hooks (or as many well-defined song structures)" as the band's previous album, Teen Dream, and that as a result, "the record tends to fade into the background and become something so indistinct that it's forgettable, even after multiple listens."
-Maddy Costa of The Guardian criticized the album's lack of surprises, writing that "nothing happens to shatter the perfect surface, either within individual songs or across the album as a whole."
+Annie Zaleski of Alternative Press felt that the album did not possess "as many memorable hooks (or as many well-defined song structures)" as the duo's previous album, Teen Dream, and that as a result, "the record tends to fade into the background and become something so indistinct that it's forgettable, even after multiple listens".
+Maddy Costa of The Guardian criticized the album's lack of surprises, writing that "nothing happens to shatter the perfect surface, either within individual songs or across the album as a whole".
+In a negative review, Andy Gill of The Independent felt that Bloom was "pleasantly undemanding", noting that its overall momentum lessens after its openers, "Myth" and "Wild", and stating that it "just seems to evaporate away halfway through".